 The Department of Emergency Communications seeks ideal candidates with a passion for "Building the best Richmond" to fill positions for entry-level (no experience required) and experienced 911 Emergency Communications Officers.
 Emergency Communication officers answer and dispatch all 911 emergency calls, as well as nonemergency calls.
 They provide a lifeline for citizens in need, firefighters and law enforcement.
-The position includes an eight-week training course, and the pay starts at $19.81 per hour with full City of Richmond benefits.
+The position includes a 10-week training course, and the pay starts at $22.78 per hour with full City of Richmond benefits.
 Three training courses are offered yearly, with applications accepted in winter, spring and fall.

 Follow these steps to become a Communications Officer with the Richmond Department of Emergency Communications:

 1. Search for "Emergency Communications Officer" and complete and submit an application at the RVA Human Resources site.

 - Preliminary background check phone interview

 - Remote online CritiCall® testing

 3. Pass background testing: